aiforged/docs/docs/custom-service-code/basemodule/enums/dictionarylookupmethod.md

 * OCR or human-entered text with possible typos.
 * Dictionaries with similar labels where fuzzy resolution helps.

-Tip:
+!!! tip

-* Start with minConfidence between 0.80 and 0.90; tune with real data.
+    Start with minConfidence between 0.80 and 0.90; tune with real data.

 ***

 #### HammingDistance

-Value: 2
+Value: `2`

+Description:
-Description: Measures substitution-only differences and requires strings of equal length.
+Measures substitution-only differences and requires strings of equal length.

 Usage: